-Course Outcomes and Their Relationship to Program Outcomes The following are the course outcomes and the subset of Program Outcomes (numbered 1-11 in square braces "[]") they address:
+Course Outcomes and Their Relationship to Program Outcomes The following are the course outcomes and the subset of Program Outcomes (numbered 1-7 in square braces "[]") they address:

 - Accomplish advanced-level design with respect to engineering standards and practical constraints.
-[3,5,11] - Learn new design methodologies; tools; techniques for data collection and analysis; and/or instruments with minimal instruction from the faculty advisor.
-[9,11] - Orally communicate design and engineering concepts effectively.
-[7] - Prepare clear written reports.
-[7]
+[1, 2, 7] - Learn new design methodologies; tools; techniques for data collection and analysis; and/or instruments with minimal instruction from the faculty advisor.
+[7] - Orally communicate design and engineering concepts effectively.
+[3] - Prepare clear written reports.
+[3]

-Contribution of Course to Meeting the Professional Component
+Contribution of Course to Meeting the Professional Component:

-"Engineering topics: 100%"
+Engineering topics: 100%

-Computer Usage:

-Varies depending on the project.
+Computer Usage: Varies depending on the project.
 However, oral and written presentations are to be of professional quality and should be prepared using computer tools.
-Written reports are to be prepared using word processors, and oral presentations should be done using computer presentation tools such as Powerpoint.